Cherokee Scout: History

-The Cherokee Scout was preceded by multiple Murphy newspapers: the Cherokee Herald (1874-1876), the Murphy Bulletin (1885-1889), and The Murphy Advance (1889).
+The Cherokee Scout was preceded by multiple Murphy newspapers: the Cherokee Herald (1874–1876), the Murphy Bulletin (1885–1889), and The Murphy Advance (1889).
 The Cherokee Scout began weekly publication in July 1889 using a letter press.
 A 1910 map shows the Scout's office on Peachtree Street near the Cherokee County Courthouse.
 In January 1946, the Scout offices and printing plant relocated to a newly constructed flag stone building at 20 Hickory Street.
 Before then the offices and printing plant were separated by two blocks.
 An offset printing plant was installed in March 1961 on Hickory Street to replace the letter press.
 It was the first offset press in western North Carolina.

 The Scout opened a 5,000-square-foot office it built at 110 S. Church Street on January 16, 1964.
-Four years later in March 1968 the paper installed a new Goss offset press to print the Scout and five other western North Carolina newspapers: The Andrews Journal, Clay County Progress, The Franklin Press, Highlands Highlander, Smoky Mountain Times, and Graham Star.
+In 1965, the Scout became the first newspaper acquired by Community Newspapers, Inc. Three years later in March 1968 the paper installed a new Goss offset press to print the Scout and five other western North Carolina newspapers: The Andrews Journal, Clay County Progress, The Franklin Press, Highlands Highlander, Smoky Mountain Times, and Graham Star.

 The first color photographs appeared in the Scout by November 1973.
-The newspaper built and moved into its current downtown office at 89 Sycamore Street in 2008.
+The Scout office was robbed in 2001.
+The Cherokee Scout website, CherokeeScout.com (then TheCherokeeScout.com), launched by 2002.
+CNI eventually closed the Scout's pressroom and moved printing to Franklin, North Carolina.
+The Scout built and moved into its current downtown office at 89 Sycamore Street in 2008.

-The Cherokee Scout website, CherokeeScout.com, launched by 2005.
 The Scout faced competition from the weekly Cherokee Sentinel newspaper until the Sentinel closed in January 2012 when its publisher fell ill.
 The Andrews Journal was merged into the Scout on January 1, 2019.
 The Journal had been published in Andrews since 1965.
 Since merging, the Scout has been the only newspaper serving Cherokee County.
 Randy Foster became editor in February 2023.
 In October 2025, the newspaper announced it plans to sell its office in 2026 and move to a smaller location that has not yet been announced.
 Publisher David Brown said the company's space was three times as big as what is needed and the move was for the sake of efficiency.

-Since 2019, the Scout has stored the steeple, bell, and other furnishings belonging to the adjacent Harshaw Chapel.
-The church, which is believed to be the oldest existing structure in the county, had its cupola removed to protect it from further disrepair.
+In the early 2020s, the Scout stored the steeple, bell, and other furnishings belonging to the adjacent Harshaw Chapel, believed to be the oldest extant structure in the county, until repairs were made in 2025.

+In 2026, Community Newspapers, Inc. sold the Scout and eight other papers to Paxton Media Group.
+Paxton eliminated Brown's position and appointed a regional publisher to oversee eight newspapers in his place.

+Slogans

 Former slogans include “If it isn’t in the Scout it’s because we didn’t know it” (c.
 1920s), “The People’s Paper” (c.
 1934), “Our Aim: A Better Murphy, A Finer County” (c.
 1939), “Dedicated to promoting Cherokee County” (c.
 1956), and “Cherokee County’s Best Buy” (c.
 1966).